 That our goal is sustainability.

-Maybe that’s why Norrøna was behind the world’s first tunnel shaped tent back in 1972.
+Maybe that's why Norrøna was behind the world's first tunnel shaped tent back in 1972.
 Maybe that is why Norrøna launched Europe's first Gore-Tex jacket back in 1977.
-Maybe that's why we unveiled an anatomical backpack as early as in 1980, functional and stylish clothing for steep freeriding in 2004, and a separate collection for single track riding in 2008 and a complete collection for Arctic surfing in 2017.
+Maybe that's why we unveiled an anatomical backpack as early as in 1980, functional and stylish clothing for steep freeriding in 2004, a separate collection for single track riding in 2008 and a complete collection for Arctic surfing in 2017.

 My great-grandfather, grandfather and father all believed that Norrøna had to create products with the best possible design, cutting-edge functionality and the highest quality.
 They believed that product development had to be driven by the bravest among us; those who dare to think new; those who take on extreme adventures.